polterguy/polterguy.github.io/documentation/magic.lambda.http/index.md

 ```

 If you create an HTTP endpoint in Hyperlambda with the filename of _"/modules/foo/foo.post.hl"_,
-resembling the following, you can see how the content is transferred.
+resembling the following, you can see how the content is transferred in your log.

 ```
 .accept:multipart/form-data